Large Guild, Riga

-The Large Guild (Lielā ģilde) is a building in Riga, Latvia.
-It is located near Livonian Square on 6 Amatu Street.
-The Large Guild was erected in the years 1854–1859 and built in English Gothic style with Gothic forms.
+The Large Guild (Lielā ģilde, also the Great Guild) is a building in Riga, Latvia.
+It is located in Old Riga near the Livonian Square (Līvu laukums) on 6 Amatu iela.
+The Large Guild was built in 1854–1859 in English Gothic style with Gothic forms.
 It is one of the oldest public buildings in the Baltic states.
-The building is currently used as the Latvian National Symphony Orchestra concert hall.
+The building is the Latvian National Symphony Orchestra main concert hall, although currently it is under renovation until late 2026.